 - Other advanced tools of scene-crafting that I will be covering in a later installment of this blog.

-Core plot vs. Subplots
+Core plot vs. subplots

-I am going to get into the nuance of subplots a bit further down in this post, but I wanted to draw a distinction early on regarding the differences between your main plotline and the various subplots that you will be sprinkling throughout your novel.
+I am going to get into the nuance of subplots a bit further down in this post, but I wanted to draw a distinction early on regarding the differences between your main plotline and the various subplots you will be sprinkling throughout your novel.
 Outside of shorter pieces, most novels involve multiple subplots that are introduced and resolved over time as the main plot progresses.

 Main (core) plots: